capjamesg/jamesql/README.md

 There are four indexing strategies currently implemented:

 - `GSI_INDEX_STRATEGIES.CONTAINS`: Creates a reverse index for the field.
 This is useful for fields that contain longer strings (i.e. body text in a blog post).
+TF-IDF is used to search fields structured with the `CONTAINS` type.
 - `GSI_INDEX_STRATEGIES.NUMERIC`: Creates several buckets to allow for efficient search of numeric values, especially values with high cardinality.
 - `GSI_INDEX_STRATEGIES.FLAT`: Stores the field as the data type it is.
 A flat index is created of values that are not strings or numbers.
 This is the default.
 For example, if you are indexing document titles and don't need to do a `starts_with` query, you may choose a flat index to allow for efficient `equals` and `contains` queries.
 - `GSI_INDEX_STRATEGIES.PREFIX`: Creates a trie index for the field.
 This is useful for fields that contain short strings (i.e. titles).